 The Board has adopted guidelines with respect to directors' attendance at external continuing education programs under which BCE reimburses the costs of attendance, and we encourage our directors to attend conferences, seminars or courses, whether they be industry-specific to BCE or relevant to fulfilling their role as a director.
-During 2017, our directors attended a number of such events in various areas of relevance to their function as Board member.

-Furthermore, in recognition of the rapidly changing technology and competitive environment in our business, education sessions on topics of particular importance to our businesses and industry are organized twice a year for directors to attend.
+Furthermore, in recognition of the rapidly changing technology and competitive environment in our business, education sessions on topics of particular importance to our businesses and industry are organized for directors to attend.
 In addition, the Board and committees, at regularly scheduled meetings, require management to provide an in-depth review of the business segments in which we operate, as well as our industry in general and topics relevant to each committee.
-We have listed below the education sessions, internal sessions and reports attended by our directors in 2017.
+We have listed below the education sessions, internal sessions and reports attended by our directors in 2018.